sk-zk/lookaround/README.md

         f.write(image)
 ```

-The side faces are equirectangular and can be stitched together easily, but the other two use a different projection
-which I'm struggling to deal with.

 Images are in HEIC format, so you may need to install some plugins to view them.
+See [here](https://streetlevel.readthedocs.io/en/v0.6.5/streetlevel.lookaround.html)
+for an explanation of how you can render these panoramas, and [here](https://github.com/sk-zk/lookaround-map/blob/main/js/viewer/LookaroundAdapter.js#L145)
+for my code which builds a mesh in Three.js.

 ## m / mt
 There are two additional files requested by the Apple Maps client, `/m/<zoom>` and `/mt/7`.